sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 ### 4.4.
 Docker to Host Communication
-Some commands are designed to run on the host, such as `systemctl restart <service>`, `config apply-patch` and `config reload`.
-For several reasons, it is difficult to support these operations in a container:
+As described in the [gNMI HLD](https://github.com/sonic-net/SONiC/blob/master/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md#1218-authentication), we utilize dbus to execute some commands designed to run on the host, such as `systemctl restart <service>`, `config apply-patch` and `config reload`.
-1. These command may involve restarting a container.
-When they restart gnmi, bgp, syncd, or swss, the ongoing gNOI operation will be broken.
-2. 'config reload' will stop services, run some other operations, and then restart services.
-If we run this command in a container, it will break at the stop service step.
-3. These commands will execute some host scripts and use systemctl to restart service, so it would be dangerous to support these operations in a container.
-The solution is to add host services for `config apply-patch` and `config reload` on the host.
-GNOI/GNMI server can then use dbus method to invoke these host services.

 ## 5 Sample Scenario